Arizona Workers Compensation FAQ

 In most states, if you are not satisfied with your treatment, you can switch to another practitioner.
 The procedures for this vary by state as well.

 Yes, the medical rehabilitation nurse must be present during your trip to the doctor.
-However, he or she does not have to be in the exam room if you dont feel comfortable or would like to speak with your treatment provider privately.
+However, he or she does not have to be in the exam room if you do not feel comfortable or would like to speak with your treatment provider privately.

 Yes, if your treating practitioner releases you for work, you must attempt to resume your work duties, and under any restrictions prescribed (the doctor should be informed of the duties required by your position by reading a job description).
 If you are unable to fulfill your duties, you should consult your treating practitioner to see what options are available to you.